 What are spiders?

 Thousands of spider species are found within the state of Texas today, many of them taking up residence around the insides of homes, the corners of garages, and other dark, quiet spaces.
 Spiders are best known for their eight legs and multiple sets of eyes, usually facing the front of their heads.
-However, there are some characteristics that vary from spider to spider:
+However, some characteristics vary from spider to spider:

 Wolf spiders are large, hairy arachnids that choose to follow their prey from place to place.
 Instead of building webs, these pests chase down their prey using long legs and ambush tactics.

 Black widow spiders are known for being some of the most dangerous arachnids in America.
-These shiny, pitch black spiders have small red hourglasses on their abdomens, a visible sign of potential danger.
+These shiny, pitch-black spiders have small red hourglasses on their abdomens, a visible sign of potential danger.

 Brown recluse spiders are secretive pests that prefer to stay far away from humans.
 Velvety bodies and a distinguishing "fiddle" shape on their abdomens make them easy to identify.